retaildevcrews/helium-csharp/README.md

 Run the application locally

-- The application requires Key Vault and CosmosDB to be setup per the Helium [readme](https://github.com/retaildevcrews/helium)
+- The application requires Key Vault and Cosmos DB to be setup per the Helium [readme](https://github.com/retaildevcrews/helium)

 ```bash